How to Publish Your Book

 The royalty varies with the type of book that is sold; that is, there are different percentages for the hardcover, ebook, and other editions.
-In addition, the royalty may improve as sales go up, giving you, for example, 8 percent on the first ten thousand copies sold, 10 percent on the next ten thousand copies, and so on.
+In addition, the royalty may improve as sales go up, giving you, for example, eight percent on the first 10,000 copies sold, 10 percent on the next ten thousand copies, and so on.

 In addition, you may receive royalties or lump sums if your book is sold to foreign markets, made into a movie, or otherwise monetized, depending on how you’ve negotiated your contract.

 6. What About the Big Chunk of Money I’ve Heard Authors Getting Up Front?

 This is the “advance,” or “advance against anticipated royalties.”
 You can think of it as a signing bonus; however, you’ll have to pay it back, so to speak, to the publisher.

 Let’s say, for example, that you are set to receive a $1 royalty for each book sold and your publisher gives you a $50,000 advance.
 Since you already have $50,000, you will receive no royalties for the first 50,000 books sold.
 That money will go to the publisher to pay them back for your advance.
 You’ll begin receiving money again with book number 50,001.

 7. How Likely Is It That My Book Gets Published?

 Literary agents only agree to represent a very small percentage of the proposals sent to them, and publishers, in turn, are fussy about selecting projects from those submitted by agents.
 Looked at from simply a statistical point of view, your odds are not good.

 You can improve your odds in several ways, including: